Release Notes#

 The

-has been deprecated without direct replacement.
-For the future direction in which classical codes will be calling Qiskit Nature (instead of the use ofdrivers
+BOPESSamplerhas been deprecated without direct replacement.
+For the future direction in which classical codes will be calling Qiskit Nature (instead of the use ofdrivers) the features provided by the sampler are no longer the responsibility of Qiskit Nature.
+A warm-startingInitialPointutility has been suggested.
+You can subscribe to that feature request to receive updates.

 Deprecated all code that was migrated to

-according to issue: https://github.com/Qiskit/qiskit-nature/issues/749The following table provides a rough overview of the old and new package locations.
+qiskit_nature/second_qaccording to issue: https://github.com/Qiskit/qiskit-nature/issues/749The following table provides a rough overview of the old and new package locations.
 In certain cases, single classes might have been treated differently.
 Be sure to check out the referenced issues or the migration guide for more details.

 Old